• Fri. Aug 8th, 2025

 THE THIRD CRUSADE

-Whether his conquest of the island was an act of opportunism or a strategic move, it did have significant implications for the island.
-The backdrop for Richard’s ascent to Cyprus was the Third Crusade, initiated as a response after the capture of Jerusalem by Saladin in 1187.
-The primary goal of this crusade was to reclaim the Holy City and restore Christendom’s foothold in the East.
-Richard, seen as one of the most formidable military leaders of his time, joined forces with King Philip II of France and Emperor Frederick I Barbarossa of the Holy Roman Empire.
+Whether the Anglo-Norman conquest of the island was an act of opportunism or a good strategic move, it did have significant implications for the island.
+The primary goal of the Third Crusade was to reclaim the Holy City and restore Christendom’s foothold in the East.
+King Richard, seen as one of the most formidable military leaders of his time, joined forces with King Philip II of France and Emperor Frederick I Barbarossa of the Holy Roman Empire.
+His conquest of Cyprus, though strategic, did not really fit in to this rhetoric.

 ISAAC KOMNENOS

-Richard the Lionheart sought refuge after a storm forced remnants of his fleet towards the coast of Limassol.
-At that time, Cyprus was under the tyrannical rule of Isaac Komnenos, a self-imposed ruler who had seized power amid the political instability following the decline of Byzantine authority on the island.
-Komnenos ordered his forces to plunder treasure from wrecked Crusader ships and he took a number of the fleet prisoner.
-The ship carrying the future Queen of England, Berengaria of Navarre, had taken shelter from the storm in the port of Limassol, but Komnenos did not allow the passengers to disembark, effectively blockading her ship in his port.
+At that time, Cyprus was under the tyrannical rule of ISAAC KOMNENOS.
+The self-imposed ruler had seized power amid political instability that followed a decline of Byzantine authority on the island.
+The Anglo-Normans sought refuge after a storm forced some of their fleet towards the coast of Limassol.
+Komnenos instead of offering refuge took advanrage of the situation and ordered his forces to plunder treasure from wrecked Crusader ships.
+He also took a number of the king’s fleet prisoner and the ship carrying the future Queen of England, Berengaria of Navarre, was effectively blockading in port of Limassol.

 Isaac Komnenos Cyprus